 If restoring the database is a bit complicated for you or it doesn’t work, then don’t be disappointed.
-With Kernel for SQL Recovery Tool, you can achieve similar results faster.
+With SQL Recovery Tool, you can achieve similar results faster.
 This is an automated method, and hence you need not have much technical knowledge to work with it.
 You just need to follow simple steps asked by the tool, and you are done with restoring the database in no time.
 To have a better idea of the tool, I am sharing a screenshot of it:

 This is a screenshot of the tool where I have added the SQL database file.
 Next, click on the Recover button and proceed with the recovery process, ultimately resulting in Restoring the database.

 In this blog, we have discussed all about restoring the SQL database.
 We have discussed why one needs to restore the SQL database and how one can recover it manually.
-Also, we have discussed about Kernel for SQL Recovery Tool and explained how one could benefit from it in restoring the SQL database.
+Also, we have discussed about SQL Recovery Tool and explained how one could benefit from it in restoring the SQL database.
 We have more SQL related blogs on how to restore master database, or what to do when SQL server database stuck in restoring state, do check them.
 To gather more information about the tool, you can visit the tool’s page on the Website.